-Nestled in Edgar Canyon and adjacent to Coronado National Forest in the Santa Catalina Mountains, the 3,330–acre Six-Bar Ranch has been permanently protect by the Arizona Open Land Trust and Pima County.
+Nestled in Edgar Canyon and adjacent to Coronado National Forest in the Santa Catalina Mountains, the 3,330–acre Six-Bar Ranch has been permanently protected by the Arizona Land and Water Trust (formerly the Arizona Open Land Trust) and Pima County.
 Supporting excellent stands of cottonwood, sycamore and ash trees, and an intermittent stream, the Six-Bar Ranch was identified as a habitat protection priority in the Trust’s Habitat Conservation Priorities for Eastern Pima County report, which was adopted by the Pima County Board of Supervisors in 2003.

 Among the species protected by this acquisition are the lowland leopard frog, lesser long-nosed bat, Mexican long-tongued bat, Western red bat, and the Giant spotted whiptail lizard.